 "Ah, I better not screw up then."

 “So what is this place anyway?
 It isn’t a rehab facility.”

-“It’s a meetin place, part of the Secret Service training program.”
+“It’s a meeting place, part of the Secret Service.
+For training.”

 That makes sense.
 Finally.

 The next morning, a train for an hour to Washington DC.
 I have no idea where we had been.
 I ask no questions, he offers no answers, no comments.
 No feelings.

 "Any regrets Dennis?"
 He finally asks as we move from the train onto the platform.
 People.
 Masses of them.
 As he asks, my attention is elsewhere, everywhere.
 I freeze.
 He grabs my arm, we’d been standing blocking others from entering the train.

 Pulling me away to stand some six feet from where I had been rooted by my shock of awareness of the crowd.
 I relax.
 I nod.
 "Sorry, you said something."